 Yessir.
 Yes.
 Sir.
 Yessiree.
 If it isn’t my old friend, The Spice Tree.
 But what’s this?
 (Ding-dong) Peat! you’ve arrived.
 Peat, meet my friend, The Spice Tree.
 The Spice Tree, Peat is – (Peat and The Spice Tree begin making out aggressively.)
 Fast forward 9 months and Peat and The Spice Tree have had a beautiful baby, called Paul John Edited.
 Sniff.

 We’ve got a winner!

-My suspicions about whether or not Edited uses a splash of sherry cask have never been officially confirmed, but I’ll be damned if there aren’t layers of sherry goodness going on here.
+My suspicions about whether or not Edited uses a splash of sherry cask have never been confirmed, but I’ll be damned if there isn’t a little something going on here.
 Possibly just the result of this ludicrous world-class blending throwing me off.
 This is how’s its done gentlewomen – concentrate, Highland Park!

 The peat… oh man, the peat.
 I want to say… “interwoven”.
 Integral.
 It’s part of this Edited’s DNA, not some hasty addition to score points with Islaybois.
 Never overpowering, but ever-present.
 Rich, oaky, campfire smoke.
 Laced with spice – parprika, Johnnie Black style.
 A little clove.
 Some almonds.
 Citrusy, with zest on the finish.
 And toffee sweetness keeping it all together.